krepko7/Azure-Data-Factory/labs/Lab3 - Challenge - Append date to output file name/README.md

 Using what you have learned so far change your pipeline so that the outpuf file name contains the file name with a date or date time at the end of it.
 Example: employee_20191120.csv

 Go ahead and Bing\Google it or look at Microsoft documentation https://docs.microsoft.com/en-us/.
-If you want a hint scroll down.
+If you want hints scroll down.

 #
 #